adelowo/portfolio/_posts/2017-01-21-never-underestimate-a-broken-testsuite.md

 ---

-layout : blog
+layout : post

 title : Never under estimate the power of a broken testsuite

+description : Broken test suites don't lie.
+They never do.

+tags : testing

 ---

-Broken test suites don't lie.
-They never do.

 In the course of my [very little participation](https://github.com/adelowo) in the opensource world, i have come by a recurrent theme. ___This theme___ has happened to be the default route i take whenever i run `git clone` on a package on Github.
 Truely, this process have also been applied to code i wrote months ago but couldn't really figure out a certain part of it.